 We rarely use the platform as we find items much less expensive on the aforementioned sites and we don’t have to pay for shipping.

-You can find items with free shipping at eBay, but we’ve found that sellers mark up the items’ prices to compensate for absorbing the shipping charges.
+You can find items with free shipping on eBay, but we’ve found that sellers mark up the items’ prices to compensate for absorbing the shipping charges.

 It is possible, however, to shop locally on eBay.
 Enter a search term at the top of the home page.
 On the results page, scroll down until you find “Item Location” on the left side of the results page.
 Then, tick the circle next to “Within.”